EAS Valve Block Renew

 Removing the EAS unit

-IMPORTANT: after depressurising the EAS, leave the ignition switched off until you have finished this procedure and reconnected the electrics.
-Otherwise you will generate an “EAS Hard Fault” which you will need to clear with a diagnostics tool or by a dealer.
+IMPORTANT: after de-pressurising the EAS, leave the ignition switched off until you finish this procedure and have reconnected the electrics.
+Otherwise you are likely to generate an EAS “Hard Fault” which you will need to clear with a diagnostics tool or by a dealer.

 Location of the two screws that secure the Cruise Control unit.
 You need to remove these to get easy access to the bolt at the rear of the EAS that holds the valve block and driver unit in place.

-Use a 12mm spanner to undo the brass nut holding the air line in place.
-Note the Tee-piece on mine is used for the air-locker.
+Lift the compressor a little to get access to the air line below.
+Use a 12mm spanner to undo the brass olive nut holding the air line in place.

 Use a flat blade screwdriver to unclip the wiring harness from the casing.